 The Culebra cut remained one of the greatest obstacles.
 Over 60 million pounds of dynamite were used to blast through the rock.
 Landslides remained an ever-present threat.
 Whereas the French had removed about 30,000 cubic yards, the Americans excavated closer to 240,000 cubic yards.

 Over 4.5 million yards of concrete was used in the construction of the locks and dams.
 The side walls at the base are 45 to 55 feet thick.
 These taper to the top with a thickness of 8 feet.
 The center wall between chambers is 60 feet thick.
 The steel gates that open and close the locks are seven-feet-thick.

 Facts About Panama Canal

 After over 100 years of operation, the locks still work as well as they did in 1914.
 People from around the world flock to observe the waterway that changed our world; with the best way being aboard a ship.
-Seeing the operation of the locks is impressive, yet it is the sheer volume of excavation that is even a greater accomplishment.
-The simple fact about Panama Canal is that it is an engineering marvel and, truly, a “monument of the millennium”.
+Seeing the operation of the locks is impressive, yet it's the sheer volume of excavation that's even a greater accomplishment.
+The simple truth is that it's an engineering marvel and, truly, a “monument of the millennium”.